SNPS and Y Haplogroups

 Thanks to Angie Bush for her contributions to this lesson.

 are different than Y-STRs and they serve a very different purpose for genetic genealogists.
 Y again stands for the Y- Chromosome and SNP stands for Single-Nucleotide Polymorphism (pronounced "snip").
-Y-SNPs are used to designate the Y-Haplogroup.
+Y-SNPs are used to designate the Y-Haplogroup and in some cases are now being used to refine branches within a surname group.
 Haplogroups are the big branches of the ancient human family tree.
 They have letter

 names from A-R. Unfortunately the naming does not always reflect the